trademob/imply-platform/README.md

 - Master, everything about coordination
 - Data, all about data
 - Query, responsible for user requests
+- Client (actually not an officiel Imply role) for clients like pivot

 To setup an Imply cluster, you need to define which nodes you want to affect to each role (a node may have multiple roles).
 This is done by the help of